Adult Education and General Education Development (GED)

 Interested students should contact the appropriate academic dean for eligibility requirements and application procedures.
 F-1 students should contact International Student services at 531-622-2281 or email firstname.lastname@example.org to discuss federal regulations for internships.

-MCC understands how important it is to provide real-world experiences to reinforce what students learn in the classroom.
+MCC understands how important it is to provide real-world experiences to reinforce what students learn in and out of the classroom.
+The Community Engagement staff collaborates with faculty, staff, students, and the community to support meaningful learning opportunities at MCC.
+These types of opportunities include, but are not limited to, Experiential Learning and Service-Learning.

 - Service-learning - Projects that reinforce academic learning and promote civic engagement.
 The service-learning program seeks to teach students positive values and personal and communal responsibility; encourages professors to be innovative and creative; and creates positive change in the community.
 Service-learning brings together the classroom, campus, and community.